suatatan/suatatan.github.io/_posts/2024-03-24-scrolling-is-not-relaxing.md

 ---
+date: 2024-03-24
 layout: post
+tags:
+- cite
+- english
+- quickread
+- technology
-title: "Scrolling is not relaxing"
+title: Scrolling is not relaxing
-date: 2024-03-24
 ---

 "That's when you need a break.